joereddington/todo.txt/workspace.md

 Like, I'm pretty sure that the text is pretty doable, and they layout is.
 And lots of THINGs can be automated.
 Including print-as-pdf.

+Like, it would be genuinely harder to put THINGs into Instagram, but a lot easier to put them in?
+Right?
+No, harder, would definately be harder, The only THING we like is that the images might also have the text.
+It would be good to generate the text for something else, but we like it where it is.

+## 27/05/19 18:21 Oh, Annyoing the HEIC images don't wokr.